Trying to decide whether you need travel insurance for Nigeria? Or trying to find the best Nigeria travel insurance?

 - You might already have some minimal coverage through your credit cards, your home or health insurance policies, or your employer.
 Be sure to check.

 Need to quickly buy a Nigeria travel insurance policy?
-Here are the three companies I suggest:
+Here are two companies I suggest:

 - TravelInsurance.com – A great site for instantly getting a quote from hundreds of companies (works like a hotel booking site, with reviews, etc.).